Case Study: How Amazon killed the Bookstore

 Disclaimer: I am not an Amazon shareholder, but I am an Amazon Prime subscriber :)

-The rise of Amazon – [1994 – 2004]
+The rise of Amazon and the three things customers care about [1994 – 2004]

 After extensive research, Amazon found that customers cared most about three core features when shopping online: